Morse theory and moduli spaces of self-avoiding polygonal linkages: Morse theory in the setting of open manifolds

 \subsection{Morse theory on open manifolds}

-To streamline the arguments, we first reformulate property $(ii)$ of Theorem~\ref{T-1-7} as the following result.
-As mentioned earlier, this can be viewed as an analog of the Reeb Sphere Theorem~\cite{Reeb-1946,Milnor-1964} in the setting of open manifolds. \begin{theorem} Suppose $M$ is a smooth manifold of dimension $d\geq1$ which admits a Lyapunov-Reeb function $f$.
+To streamline the arguments, we now restate property $(ii)$ of Theorem~\ref{T-1-7} as the following result.
+As mentioned before, this can be viewed as an analog of the Reeb Sphere Theorem~\cite{Reeb-1946,Milnor-1964} in the setting of open manifolds.

+\begin{theorem} Suppose $M$ is a smooth manifold of dimension $d\geq1$ that admits a Lyapunov-Reeb function $f$.
 Then $M$ is diffeomorphic to $\mathbb R^{d}$. \end{theorem}

 Before giving the proof, we introduce two preliminary lemmas.
 The first one is due to Brown~\cite{Brown-1961} and Stallings~\cite{Stallings-1962}.
-The following version together with a proof can be seen in the lecture note of Milnor~\cite[p.~168]{Milnor-1964}. \begin{lemma}[Brown-Stallings] Let $M$ be a smooth manifold such that every compact subset is contained in an open set which is diffeomorphic to $\mathbb{R}^d$.
+The following version together with a proof can be seen in the lecture note of Milnor~\cite[p.~168]{Milnor-1964}. \begin{lemma}[Brown-Stallings] Let $M$ be a smooth manifold such that every compact subset is contained in an open subset that is diffeomorphic to $\mathbb{R}^d$.
 Then $M$ is diffeomorphic to $\mathbb{R}^d$. \end{lemma}

 \begin{remark} Milnor's original statement~\cite[p.~168]{Milnor-1964} assumes $M$ is paracompact.
 This can be derived from our presupposition that manifolds are second-countable Hausdorff spaces.
 For a proof, see, e.g.,~\cite[Theorem 1.15]{Lee-2018}. \end{remark}